 For the naturalist:

-The one who has to stop and stare at every leaf…inspect every bug…can never have too many books about dinosaurs (this was the author, for the record — right down to the collection of cicada shells)…there is summer camp at the Field Museum.
-Tragically, they cannot accommodate overeager 29-year-olds, but they can offer programming for everyone between pre-k and high school.
+The one who has to stop and stare at every leaf…inspect every bug…can never have too many books about dinosaurs (this was the author, for the record — right down to the collection of cicada shells)… there is summer camp at the Field Museum.
+Tragically, they cannot accommodate overeager 29-year-olds, but they can offer programming for everyone between pre-k and eighth grade.
 Young ones can attend dino camp, while older kiddos can engage in more immersive science and natural history experiences.
-Teens can even be a part of the summer volunteer program at the museum.
+Summer camps are scheduled for the last three weeks of June, for two weeks in July, and for three weeks in August.
+For dates, please check the summer camps page for the desired grade.
+Sessions are available for purchase in one- and two-week packages, starting at $500.

 1400 S. Lake Shore Dr., Chicago, IL 60605